BitTheoryProject/eecs4314-project/src/index.md

 ## What is [FreeBSD](https://www.freebsd.org/){:target="_blank"}?

-FreeBSD is an open-source operating system based on Unix that is used to run servers, desktops, and embedded systems.
-It is known for its stability, performance, and security features.
-It is developed and maintained by a community of volunteers, and is released under the BSD license.
-Some of the key features of FreeBSD include support for a wide range of hardware, a robust network stack, advanced security features, and a powerful package management system.
-It is often used as a base for other operating systems, including Apple's macOS.
-Many popular software applications, such as web servers, databases, and programming languages, can be easily installed and run on FreeBSD.
+FreeBSD is a Unix-based open-source operating system that runs servers, desktops, and embedded systems.
+It is well known for its stability, performance, and security features.
+It is maintained by the open-source community and distributed under the BSD license.
+Broad hardware support, a robust networking stack, cutting-edge security measures, and a powerful package management system are some of FreeBSD's standout features.
+It frequently serves as the foundation for other operating systems, such as Apple's macOS.
+FreeBSD makes it simple to install and run a wide variety of well-known software programs, including databases, programming languages, web servers, and much more.

-### The FreeBSD License:

-The BSD (Berkeley Software Distribution) license is a type of open-source license that allows users to use, modify, and distribute software without many of the restrictions commonly found in other open-source licenses.

 ---